meilisearch/documentation/reference/api/settings.md

 <RouteHighlighter method="PUT" route="/indexes/{index_uid}/settings/searchable-attributes" />

 Update the searchable attributes of an index.
-This will re-index all documents in the index.

 If an attribute contains an object, you can use dot notation to set one or more of its keys as a value for this setting: `"searchableAttributes": ["release_date.year"]`.